 With a combined loading we are not quite sure what the configurations look like – that’s the job of the optimizer.
-However, we can make a couple of judgement calls here.
+However, we can make a couple of judgment calls here.

 Neither load case is going to put any stresses in the top corners of the design space.
 Some material is going to be needed above the pin to take the vertical load around the pin, but it doesn’t need to be the whole of the large design space above the pin.
 So, we could clip the design space back, as shown in the right-hand image in the figure.

 The motivation for doing this is two-fold, a target volume reduction of say, 30%, would be applied to the real meat of the problem.
 Firstly, this makes the optimization calculations more sensitive.
 Secondly, the number of elements count is smaller, which can be important if we are running many optimization configurations.
 If we have overdone the clipping, we will tend to see material retained right up to the boundaries and we can then correct.

 We are already clipping design space and limiting the most efficient configuration for the horizontal load case.
 For best efficiency, this case should have a very wide base.
 Could we extend the width of the base?

 The topology optimizer may try to remove material on the loaded and constrained boundary surfaces.
 This can rapidly get out of hand and result in collapsing configurations.

 We can avoid this by designating non-design spaces.
 The optimizer is not allowed to remove elements from these regions.
 In some optimizers we can define the surface, and any elements attached to the surface will remain.
 However, this can give a very ragged edge.
 It is better to define a small inset part, rather like a bearing or support block.
 This is designated as a non-design space.